On Thursday my life changed forever…I turned “Dirty Thirty”!!!

 I’m a bit of a dance nut, as many of my friends know.
 It’s been quite some time since I have taken a dance class, but nevertheless I LOVE dance: watching as well as doing.

 So at the moment in Hobart the Mona Foma festival is on, which means that for roughly a week there are different music and art events being held every day around the city.
 This year there is a dance performance on as part of this festival.
 It is called Aviary and is performed by a Melbourne dance company: BalletLab.
+(BalletLab performed a trio of dance pieces at MOFO last year – the performances were free, however they didn’t advertise the fact that you had to collect a free ticket in advance to be able to attend the performance.
+I spent several hours waiting around for the performance only to be denied entry, and was furious!!)

 This year I was on the ball, got the info early and booked tickets for Aviary.

 As the name implies, the performance is about birds.
 “Aviary is a fantasia of contemporary movement and exotic birdlife, set against the avian-inspired 20th century idiom of French composer Oliver Messiaen’s Catalogue d’Oiseaux (1958).
-Between the twitchy agitation of British New Wave, recordings of birdsong and the paradise of the New Guinea jungle, this is a dance performance of uncommon adornment and flamboyance.
+Between the twitchy agitation of British New Wave, recordings of birdsong and the paradise of the New Guinea jungle, this is a dance performance of uncommon adornment and flamboyance.“

 After having watched a video clip or two about the performance, I am very intrigued as to what it will be like.
 I don’t expect it to be a traditional ballet in any way, and am pretty sure its going to be very ‘out there’.
 I’m looking forward to it…